surniaulula/wpsso-google-merchant-feed/readme.txt

 WC Tested Up To: 6.8.0
 Stable Tag: 2.2.4

-Google Merchant Feeds for WooCommerce, Easy Digital Downloads, and Custom Products (WPSSO Core Premium Required).
+Google Merchant Feeds for WooCommerce, Easy Digital Downloads, and Custom Products.

 == Description ==

 <!-- about -->

-**WPSSO Google Merchant Feeds XML add-on retrieves product information from [WPSSO Core Premium](https://wpsso.com/) and provides maintenance free XML feeds for each available language.**
+**WPSSO Google Merchant Feeds XML add-on provides XML product feeds for each available language.**

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
-WooCommerce product variations and additional WooCommerce product attributes are also fully supported.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can retrieve custom product information entered in the Document SSO metabox (WPSSO Core Premium required).
+WooCommerce product variations and additional product attributes are both fully supported.

 <h3>An XML Feed for Each Language</h3>